Aspen721/FileWritingTest/README.md

 If I had more time I would implement:

--More and better unit tests.
+1. More and better unit tests.
 I am still very new to TDD and NUnit and it shows.
 I'm willing to put in the effort to learn though because I like the idea a lot.
--JSON and XML support, as these are the two most popular ways of persisting files and formating objects to send to a server -Database support for keeping all this info in a more logical format that runs 24/7
+2. JSON and XML support, as these are the two most popular ways of persisting files and formating objects to send to a server
+3. Database support for keeping all this info in a more logical format that runs 24/7

 Plus I would refactor things just a bit.
 But hopefully it's organized and readable enough as it is!